Why Cloud Native Transformation?

 What we propose is a Lift + Transform + Shift methodology that will optimize the workloads for the target platform.
 The transformation of an application, infrastructure, and process should be optimized for your business goals.
 Always ask your engineers, “Are you building a cloud app or just building an app in the cloud?”

 A successful Cloud Native transformation will enable an enterprise to thrive and perform at a completely different level.
 However, we have seen organizations fail to realize the full benefits of what cloud native has to offer.
 We have found avenues through which we can effectively help organizations to embrace and adopt cloud native architectures successfully.
-What worked for us may not work for you, but we hope that you can read through our “cheat sheet” and take a few key ideas that bring your organization closer to a proper Cloud Native approach than before.
-If you have questions and want to talk to us, feel free to shoot us a note at email@example.com
+What worked for us may not work for you, but we hope that this Cloud Native transformation “cheat sheet” provides a few key ideas that bring your organization closer to a proper Cloud Native approach than before.

 Oteemo created a blueprint for Mednax to build a robust DevSecOps practice that would accelerate their cloud adoption and development lifecycle.
 See how Oteemo helped Mednax automate its ability to accelerate deployment time from months to minutes.